jqb/django-settings/README.rst

 django-settings
 ===============

-Current version: 1.2 beta
+Current version: 1.3 beta

 Django reusable application for storing global project settings in database.

 By project settings I mean things like admin mail, some default values like default_post_limit etc. Values are validated depending their type.
-Begining with ver 1.2 you can register your own settings values.
+Begining with ver 1.3 you can register your own settings values.

 API
 ---

-IMPORTANT: changed in version 1.2, old api still works but caching do not work with it.
+IMPORTANT: changed in version 1.3, old api still works but caching do not work with it.

 ::

   import django_settings

   # getting values
+  # this will raise django_settings.models.Setting.DoesNotExist
+  # exception if value not exists
+  # if value is not in cache it will be cached
   django_settings.get('post_limit')

+  # if you not sure value exists you can pass "default" parameter,
+  # at this point default is NOT cached
   django_settings.get('post_limit', default=10)

   # set values - cache is updated for "get" and "exists" method